BigBoot/GW4Remap/README.md

 # GW4 Remap

-GW4 Remap allows you remap the hardware buttons on the Galaxy Watch 4.
+GW4 Remap allows you remap the hardware buttons on the Galaxy Watch 4 and Galaxy Watch 5.

 ## Installation